lucor/lian/README.md

 Usage: golicense [OPTIONS] [PATH]

 Options:
-  -h, --help             show this help message
+  -a, --allowed          list of allowed licenses separated by comma (i.e. MIT, BSD-3-Clause).
+Default to all -h, --help             show this help message
   -i, --include          include the licenses in the output
       --list-names       list the names of the license file can be detected and exit